QTimeZone Class

 Returns the effective offset details at the given forDateTime.

-This is the equivalent of calling abbreviation() and all three offset functions individually but is more efficient.
-If this data is not available for the given datetime, an invalid OffsetData will be returned with an invalid QDateTime as its atUtc.
+This is the equivalent of calling abbreviation() and all three offset functions individually but may be more efficient and may get a different localization for the abbreviation.
+If this data is not available for the given datetime, an invalid OffsetData will be returned with an invalid QDateTime as its atUtc

 See also offsetFromUtc(), standardTimeOffset(), daylightTimeOffset(), and abbreviation().